 A lot of low carb eaters may shy away from eating any type of corn.
 There is the concern of GMOs, and I am against genetically modifying plants so excess chemicals can be used on them.
 However, it is possible to buy non-GMO baby corn.

 You can always leave the baby corn out of the low carb pepper steak recipe if stay away from corn.
 Another low carb vegetable could be used in it’s place.
 Or, you could add in some red or yellow peppers to replace it.

 This low carb beef stir fry recipe is super easy to customize to your liking.
 In fact, you can even replace the pepper with a low carb veggie like broccoli.
 Of course, it wouldn’t be pepper steak any more.

 Although not needed, I like to add a bit of cauliflower rice on the side.
-I whip it up quickly in the microwave using this recipe.
+I whip it up quickly in the microwave which takes only 5 minutes.